 You’re also responsible for:

-- Parents have to ensure that their child is supported financially, whether they have parental responsibility or not.
+Parents have to ensure that their child is supported financially, whether they have a parental responsibility order in place or not.

-Please note that we do not deal with Legal Aid matters.
-Our fees range from £150 plus VAT an hour to £200 plus VAT an hour.
-You may also need to pay Court fees and pay for the services of a barrister.
+Please note that our solicitors do not deal with Legal Aid matters.
+Our fees range from £195 plus VAT an hour to £220 plus VAT an hour.
+You may also need to pay Court fees and pay for the services of a barrister/counsel.
 We have experience of instructing many barristers and will always seek your approval to the barrister who may best suit your need and your budget.

 Please contact us to arrange an initial consultation to discuss your issues.
-We offer a 20 minute consultation for £50 + Vat.
-This is usually enough time for us to get on overview of your matter and to offer you advice to move forward as well as give you a realistic estimate of our fees.
-If you do instruct us then the consultation will be free and no charges will be made.
+We offer a 20 minute consultation for £50 + vat.
+This is usually enough time for us to get an overview of your matter and to offer you advice to move forward, as well as give you a realistic estimate of our fees.

-For further information or to discuss your matter please call Satbir Sethi on 020 8646 4885 or email her on Satbir@p-llp.net.
+For further information about a Child Arrangement Order or to discuss children matters please call Satbir Sethi on 020 8646 4885 or email her on Satbir@p-llp.net.